calebabutler/Stack-Lang/README.md

     first       ; first item of list/string
     rest        ; rest of a list/string
-    pair        ; pairing two lists, same as cons in lisp concat      ; pairs two strings of any type print       ; prints top of stack
+    pair        ; pairing two lists, same as cons in lisp concat      ; pairs two strings or lists of any type print       ; prints top of stack

     if          ; gets third value off stack, if 't' executes 2nd stack list, if 'f' executes top stack list